thebiggive/donate-frontend/README.md

     npm run ci

 The latest tagged [Puppeteer](https://www.npmjs.com/package/puppeteer) typically uses the latest available Chromium and updates do not follow semantic versioning.
-So for it to continue working, it currently needs to be pinned to a particular "feature release", e.g. `8.0.*` for Chromium 89.
+So for it to continue working, it currently needs to be pinned to a particular "feature release", e.g. `13.1.*` for Chromium 98.

+We have also worked around some remaining Chromium compatibilty issues using the `puppeteer_skip_chromium_download` npm config flag, the `webdriver-manager` option override `versions.chrome` and the Angular e2e env var `PUPPETEER_CHROMIUM_REVISION`.
+These workarounds are needed in different runtime scenarios and we should probably review if all are still needed in all the contexts they are used.

 Environment Variables configured in the CircleCI interface for this app are: